 Fine-Tuning Your Brew

-• If the brew tastes weak or watery: Use a slightly finer grind or a bit more coffee.
+- Brew tastes weak or watery: use a slightly finer grind or a bit more coffee

-• If the brew tastes bitter or harsh: Coarsen the grind or lower the water temperature slightly.
+- Brew tastes bitter or harsh: coarsen the grind or lower the water temperature slightly

-• If the brew tastes sour: Grind a bit finer or use slightly hotter water.
+- Brew tastes sour: grind a bit finer or use slightly hotter water

 At I Have a Bean, we roast and ship every bag the same day you order.
-Coffee that fresh releases more gas during brewing, which can create a higher bloom and temporarily slow extraction.
-For best results with our Just Roasted coffees, allow an extended bloom time or pour a little more gently during the first half of the brew.
-This helps you capture the full clarity and sweetness our beans are known for.
+Coffee that fresh releases more CO2 during brewing, which creates a higher bloom and can temporarily slow extraction.
+For best results with very fresh coffee, allow an extended bloom time or pour a little more gently during the first half of the brew.
+This helps capture the full clarity and sweetness the coffee has to offer.

 Why use the metal Kalita Wave instead of glass or ceramic?